 At the beach we were away from those pesky mosquitoes.
 We played games in the sand.
 Many went swimming, even though the water was still cold.
 We had a bonfire to cook doughboys and strips of fish.
 We had potato salad and carrot cake.
 We went home at the end of a long day, tired but with full bellies and satisfied smiles.
-We'd had a lot of fun celebrating a birthday, all due to Oliver's well-built boat.
+We'd had a lot of fun celebrating a birthday, thanks to Oliver's well-built boat.

 We were both impressed with Oliver's ability to walk into the woods with only an axe, and survive.
-After Dan died, Oliver came to me to return an axe that Dan had given him, which Dan had used as a youth in the Boy Scouts.
-Oliver thought I would like having it back for sentimental reasons-which I did.
-I like using it back here in Iowa.
-It brings back fond memories of both of them.
+After Dan died, Oliver came to me to return an axe that Dan had given to him.
+Oliver thought I would like having it back since Dan had used it as a youth in the Boy Scouts.
+I like using it here in Iowa.
+It brings back warm memories of both of them.

 Oliver also helped me stuff a couple of pillows with moose hair to take with me when I left Ambler.
 I thank him often for them now, as I use them to support my weak back.
 They feel so good.
 They stay firm but not too firm, with just the right amount of give.
-The hair is from the moose Dan had shot that last fall when we went hunting together, so those pillows bring back lots of good memories.
+The hair is from the moose Dan had shot that last fall when we went hunting together down river near the sand dunes.
+So those pillows bring back lots of good memories of both of them, too.